Andualem-Muche/AmharicNumberConverter/README.md

 # AmharicNumberConverter

-`AmharicNumberConverter` is a PHP package that provides functions to convert numbers to Amharic words and vice versa.
-This package is useful for any applications where you need to display numbers in Amharic.
+`AmharicNumberConverter` is a PHP package designed to convert numbers into their corresponding Amharic words and vice versa.
+This is useful for applications that need to display numbers in Amharic, especially in financial, educational, or legal systems where numeric values are often written in words.

 ## Features

-- Convert numbers to Amharic words.
+- **Convert Numbers to Amharic Words:** Easily convert any integer to its Amharic word representation.
-- Convert Amharic words back to numbers.
+- **Convert Amharic Words to Numbers:** Convert Amharic words back to numeric values.
-- Supports large numbers with proper scaling (up to trillions).
+- **Support for Large Numbers:** Handles very large numbers (up to trillions) with proper scaling.
+- **Flexible Usage:** Suitable for web applications, finance, educational apps, and more.

 ## Installation

-You can install the package via Composer by adding the following to your `composer.json`:
+To install `AmharicNumberConverter` in your project, you can use Composer.

+### Step 1: Add the Package Repository

+In your project's `composer.json` file, add the following repository configuration under the `repositories` section:

 ```json
 "repositories": [